lhbikos/ReCenterPsychStats/docs/01-Introduction.md

 3. Listen to the accompanying lectures (I think sound best when the speed is 1.75).
 The lectures are being recorded in Panopto and should include the closed captioning.

-4. Each time the book is updated, new .docx (Microsoft Word), PDF (Adobe Acrobat), and ebook(EPUB File) versions are also createdt.
+4. Each time the book is updated, new .docx (Microsoft Word), PDF (Adobe Acrobat), and ebook(EPUB File) versions are also created.
 You can access these in the "docs" folder at the [GitHub repository](https://github.com/lhbikos/ReCenterPsychStats).

 4. Provide feedback to me!
 If you fork a copy to your own GitHub repository, you can
    * open up an editing tool and mark up the document with your edits,
    * start a discussion by leaving comments/questions, and then
    * sending them back to me by committing and saving.
-I get an e-mail notiying me of this action.
+I get an e-mail notifying me of this action.
 I can then review (accepting or rejecting) them and, if a discussion is appropriate, reply back to you.
    * I am also seeking peer-review feedback at this [Qualtrics-hosted survey](https://spupsych.az1.qualtrics.com/jfe/form/SV_0OnBLfut3VIOIS2).
 You are welcome to complete only the portions that are relevant to you.

 ## If You are New to R

 R can be oveRwhelming.
 Jumping right into advanced statistics might not be the easiest way to start.
-The [Ready_Set_R](https://lhbikos.github.io/ReCenterPsychStats/Ready.html)lesson of this volume provides an introduction and the [waRming up](https://lhbikos.github.io/ReCenterPsychStats/waRmups.html)lesson walks through simple data preparation and descriptive statistics.
+The [Ready_Set_R](https://lhbikos.github.io/ReCenterPsychStats/Ready.html) lesson of this volume provides an introduction and the [Preliminary Analyses](https://lhbikos.github.io/ReCenterPsychStats/preliminaries.html) lesson walks through simple data preparation and descriptive statistics.

 In the remaining lessons, I have attempted to provide complete code for every step of the process, starting with uploading the data.
 To help explain what R script is doing, I sometimes write it in the chapter text; sometimes leave hashtagged-comments in the chunks; and, particularly in the accompanying screencasted lectures, try to take time to narrate what the R script is doing.